max-liu-112/SRGANs-Spectral-Regularization-GANs-/README.md

 ### References
 -Kanglin Liu, Wenming Tang, Fei Zhou, Guoping Qiu. *Spectral Regularization for Combating Mode Collapse in GANs*.
 ICCV2019.
 [SRGANs]

+* The implementation is Based on SNGANs https://github.com/pfnet-research/sngan_projection,

 * The setup and example code in this README are for training SRGANs on 4 GPUs.

 ## Setup

 ### Install required python libraries: